SilasX/LivelyLetter/README.md

-#### PyvelyLetter (LivelyLetter for python)
+#### LivelyLetter
 This is a system for making form letters with more variety, realism, and a human touch.

 #### Installation

 Inside your `virtualenv` environment (you [use that](http://www.virtualenv.org/en/latest/), right?), run:

-    pip install git+git://github.com/SilasX/PyvelyLetter.git
+    pip install git+git://github.com/SilasX/LivelyLetter.git

-Then you'll be able to import the PyvelyLetter module in all its pythonic goodness.
+Then you'll be able to import the LivelyLetter module in all its pythonic goodness.
 See "Generating a version of the letter".

 #### Features